cube-js/cube/docs/Cube.js-Backend/Query-Format.md

 ---
 title: Query Format
 permalink: /query-format
-category: Cube.js Frontend
+category: Cube.js Backend
-menuOrder: 1
+menuOrder: 3
 ---

 Cube Queries are plain JavaScript objects, describing an analytics query.
 The basic elements of a query (query members) are `measures`, `dimensions`, and `segments`.